 Aliens

 James Cameron’s Aliens is a fairly big departure from Ridley Scott’s original, going from pure horror to more of a sci-fi action with horror elements.
 Luckily the change panned out, and the sequel is even better.
 It still manages to create similar feelings of fear and unease, but also expands upon the universe we saw in Alien.
 The cast is bigger too, including the unforgettable space marines played by Michael Biehn, Bill Paxton, and Carrie Henn’s lovable Newt.
 Finally, there’s Sigourney Weaver as Ellen Ripley, one of the best movie heroines of all time.
-She’s not a grizzled warrior, but a survivor and protector who can kick ass when needed, and when she goes full momma bear in the last quarter of Aliens we get some of the most intense action ever filmed.
+She’s not a grizzled warrior, but a survivor and protector who can kick ass when needed, and when she goes full momma bear in the last quarter of Aliens we get some of the most intense moments ever put to film.

 Avengers: Endgame